andrewwippler/rpi-wayfinding/README.md

-# rpi-wayfinding
+# RPi-Wayfinding

-PHP application for wayfinding using a Raspberry Pi and an HDMI monitor.
-Currently supports pulling information from an exchange calendar and google calendar (via json).
+RPi-Wayfinding is a PHP application for dynamic digital wayfinding using a Raspberry Pi and an HDMI monitor.
+Currently supports pulling information from an exchange calendar (via EWS) and google calendar (via json).

-Alternate usage: Big monitor with daily task list for everyone to see.
+Alternate usage: Big monitor with daily calendar event list for everyone to see.

 RPi Wayfinding is now in BETA.
 Please test :)